eki-project/finn-on-n2/README.md

 For a complete usage manual refer to the N2 documentation.

+If something does not work as expected, please open an issue, or write directly to `bjarne.wintermann@uni-paderborn.de`

 # Default File Structure
 This is the default file structure after a finn and driver were installed and an example ONNX file was compiled and executed on FPGA:
 ```